Reapers (Mass Effect): Development

 The concept of the Reapers was influenced by the works of H. P. Lovecraft, specifically the Great Old Ones.
 The Reaper's true origins as depicted in the Leviathan DLC inform their overarching design, with the implication that they are thinking creatures which have adopted patterns of living, organic beings as part of their construction.
 Lead writer of the first two games of the trilogy, Drew Karpyshyn, explained that within the series, the Reapers are intended to have both the roles of creator and destroyer at the same time, an idea that explores what a deity might be within a hard science universe like Mass Effect.
 He remarked that Sovereign not only hinted that the Reapers are an unstoppable force during the Virmire conversation, but they also essentially create life in the Mass Effect universe, and are aware that the only way to control organic life is to direct its outcome.
 As the Bioware team was influenced by the Star Control series, the Reapers' art direction resembles that of the Ur-Quan Kohr-Ah from Star Control II, while their sentience-harvesting goals resemble the central conflict of Star Control 3.
-Chris Ullery from PikiiGeek also claimed that the Reapers have been inspired by the Ur-Quan of the Star Control video game series, to the point that "Sovereign's words—and voice—echo those of the Ur-Quan almost line for line".
+Chris Ullery from PikiGeek also claimed that the Reapers have been inspired by the Ur-Quan of the Star Control video game series, to the point that "Sovereign's words—and voice—echo those of the Ur-Quan almost line for line".

 The interior of a Reaper is depicted in one level in Mass Effect 2 that takes place within a derelict Reaper which had been disabled by a mass accelerator weapon millions of years prior.
 In this level, Commander Shepard has been tasked with investigating the loss of contact with Cerberus scientists analyzing the Reaper's remains, which is adrift in space.
 The design team considered the context of the level's backstory to be an opportunity to solve a design issue of walking within a creature that is not built for that purpose, as they reasoned that the Cerberus team would have built platforms for ease of navigation.
 Given the assumption that Reapers are a machine species that would have a sense of logic to their internal layout, the team also concepted drawings showing massive holes which have been blasted and melted into parts of the hull and remain unrepaired, to help decide how alien to make the Reaper's interior.